quintel/documentation/docs/main/intro.md

 The ETM is **demand driven** meaning that moving a slider in the demand sector, the graph is traverse from left to right.
-From 'useful demand' (heating, hot water, car-kilometers) to 'primary demand' (the extraction of gas, import of coal etc.)
+From 'useful demand' (heating, hot water, car kilometers) to 'primary demand' (the extraction of gas, import of coal etc.)

 More information on the calculation methods of the ETM can be found on our